top of page

 Dania Saeed - Headshot.jpg

-dania saeed, BA (she/her) - counselling intern
+dania saeed, MA (she/her) - associate counsellor

 Dania is 2SLGBTQ+ affirming and available to residents of Alberta.